 - All interior doors should be 1-3/8" thick.
 Ask for residential (150# rated) hinges.
 Avoid the non-mortising hinges if possible.

 - Ask for water shut-off valves at every sink and toilet.
-(Can be added later if unavailable)
+They can be added later if not available at purchase.

 - Request china, ceramic, or stainless steel sinks.
 Avoid plastic or fiberglass sinks in the bathroom and kitchen if possible.

 - Make sure that the connection "spread" is a standard residential size on all sinks and fixtures.

 - Ask for fiberglass tubs and showers.
 Ceramic showers are fine, but require more maintenance.
 Avoid plastic or ASB showers and tubs!

 - Third-generation Pex plumbing is the best way to go for plumbing.
 It has a much better performance history than PVC or CPVC.
 Approximately 1:10 homes with PVC or CPVC will have a water leak upon setup after transport, while the number is closer to 1:100 with Pex.
 Avoid polypropylene plumbing (the gray pipe found in older manufactured homes)!